Winter Roof Repair Tips

 6. Fixing Worn Sealant

-Sealant is the sticky material used with flashing and around the edges of skylights.
-Old and cracked sealant may be the source of your leaky roof.
+A sealant is a sticky material used with flashing and around the edges of skylights.
+An old and cracked sealant may be the source of your leaky roof.
 Luckily, this is an easy fix.
 Just purchase a tube of fishing sealant, re-seal the area, and you’re good to go.